 P eer review – science publishing’s quality control mechanism – is vital to the scientific process.
 It is a first step to ensure that published research results are true, by subjecting scientific papers to scrutiny by peers (i.e. active researchers with scientific expertise on the topic of the paper) .
 But peer review can be unreliable, biased, and slow.
 Now several interesting initiatives pushed forward by societies, publishers, and companies, aim to address these issues.

 While peer review has existed since the early days of scientific publishing in the 17th century, it has not been universally applied by journals until the 20th century.
 For example, out of Einstein’s 300 papers only one was sent out for review, and when Einstein found out about it he withdrew the paper from the journal .
-The leading international journal Nature in turn did not peer review its submissions as standard procedure until 1967 .
+The leading international journal Nature in turn did not peer review its submissions as standard procedure until the 1960s .
 Nowadays though, peer review is used by all quality scientific journals as a way to assess the technical validity, originality, and sometimes significance of a scientific paper.

 But the system has been criticized because of several shortcomings related to reliability, bias (e.g. gender, institutional, against the unconventional), and delays .
 As Richard Horton, chief-editor of The Lancet, once said : “We portray peer review to the public as a quasi-sacred process that helps to make science our most objective truth teller.
 But we know that the system of peer review is biased, unjust, unaccountable, incomplete, easily fixed, often insulting, usually ignorant, occasionally foolish, and frequently wrong.”
 Given these flaws, how can this system be improved?